 Reflections of Scholars, Mentors, and Faculty Advisors.

-One of a series of bimonthly updates by participants.
+One of a series of updates by participants.
 The experience develops and inspires nurse faculty in their early administrative careers.

 Leadership Scholar diary: Edna R. Magpantay-Monroe

 I attended the 44th Biennial Convention of Sigma Theta Tau International Honor Society of Nursing (Sigma)—held 28 October to 1 November 2017 in Indianapolis, Indiana, USA—as a delegate for Gamma Psi at-Large Chapter.

 Like any convention, great information was presented.
 I stopped by the Sigma booths and was quite intrigued with information about the different institutes Sigma offers.
 At the time of the conference, I had started serving as chief nurse administrator for Chaminade University of Honolulu, a Catholic Marianist university and Native Hawaiian serving school.
 I thought about applying for the Emerging Educational Administrator Institute (EEAI), but I did some investigating first.
 The most challenging part of my application was finding a mentor.
 In the end, Sigma matched me with a mentor whom I happen to know.

 When my application was accepted as a Leadership Scholar, I was excited but worried.
 At my first workshop in March 2018, I met Leadership Scholars, Faculty Advisors, and Leadership Mentors who are very warm and down-to-earth.
 Our cohort met for dinner the night before the workshop so we could start getting acquainted.
 This first meeting really set the stage for a more relaxed and engaging workshop.
 Our workshop was very hands-on and provided a good opportunity for us to reflect and appreciate who we currently are as leaders and our aspirations for the future.
 The foundation for strong leadership has started.